 I first began traveling to Cuba in late 2015.
 Like many others, I’d been intrigued by the elusive island for years.
 Upon finally stepping foot on Cuban soil, I was captivated.
 The island embraced me with open arms and squeezed me tightly.
 Two months later, I was back.
 I had to see more.
 I “hitchhiked” from […]

-A lot of folks have been asking me about the legal changes announced on June 16, 2017, by President Trump.
-I’ve been quiet about it for many reasons: 1) I’ve been busy traveling throughout Central Asia since Trump’s announcement; 2) The changes are still pending official implementation by the Treasury and Commerce departments; and 3) It’s a […]
+A lot of folks have been asking me my opinion on the legal changes to Cuba travel announced in June 2017, by President Trump.
+I’d been quiet about it for many reasons: 1) I’ve been busy traveling throughout Central Asia since the announcement; 2) The changes were still pending official implementation by the Treasury and Commerce […]

 In Cuba, the country of scarcity, healthy eating takes a back seat in the country’s long list of priorities.
 Lovers of healthy eating or those with nutritional requirements headed for Cuba may face some hurdles.
 But with preparation and knowledge, it is possible to eat nutritiously in Cuba.
 Whether you’re moving long-term or touring for a short period, I will […]

 Fidel Castro’s vision for post-revolution Cuba was an independent nation without classism.
 He preached for a Cuba where everyone has access to education, healthcare, and basic necessities.
 These intentions enthralled some folks, while others (most of the affluent class) fearfully fled in massive waves.
 While Castro did succeed in some aspects–Cuba has one of the highest literacy rates […]